villeloh/citybike-list-backend/README.md

 I split the project into two different git repos, as typically the frontend and backend are not included in the same repo; for me it would lead to a confusing and error-prone workflow.

+Since this is such a small project, I committed everything straight to the master branch (I'd never do it in a work project).

 Early on in the project, I chose which requirements I wanted to fulfill; I'm pleased to say that in the end I finished almost all of them (with some rough edges).
 The server endpoints for adding and deleting stations and trips do exist; there is just no UI to access them.